Schrikvis/bloxcards/README.md

 Everyone agreed it'd be a good idea to let the community handle the stats and effects of the game's cards.

+## Submission guidelines
+Every change to every card should be its own commit.
+Do not cluster changes to multiple cards into one big commit.
+Before you commit, copy-paste the contents of cardlib.lua into a script and run said script in studio; fix all syntax errors.
+Do not commit broken cardlibraries.